New entertainment venue to open by Frisco Trail

 FAYETTEVILLE, Ark.
-(KNWA)– In Fayetteville, a gravel and grass lot at the end of Frisco Trail is in the process of being transformed into a new entertainment venue.
+(KFTA)– In Fayetteville, a gravel and grass lot at the end of Frisco Trail is in the process of being transformed into a new entertainment venue.

 Stretching just about an acre, Prairie Street Live will soon be filled with food trucks, a bar, and live music for locals to enjoy both during the week and the weekend.